-- If you have oily skin, an iron deficiency, or a very strong immune system, your pigment will not last as long as others.
+- If you have an iron deficiency, or a very strong immune system, your pigment will not last as long as others.

 - If you are trying to fix a tattoo done previously by another artist, the final results may not completely hide the previous work.
 You may need additional appointments to have better results.

-- After your first 2 “touch-up within 3 months” appointments, try to wait at least one year before coming back for a touch-up.
+- After your perfecting touch-up sessions,, try to wait at least one year before coming back for a touch-up.
 This will be better for your skin in the long run and avoid the risk of scarring.

 **Following these guidelines is extremely important for the healed results of your Cosmetic Tattoo.
 Please DO NOT use other products or follow other artists’ aftercare instructions.
 Through extensive research and tests, these instructions will give you the best results!**